 Scrambled eggs with tomato and mushrooms

-Eggs are so versatile and a recent study from the University of Eastern Finland found that an egg a day might lower our risk of type 2 diabetes.
-Why not grill some mushrooms and tomatoes.
 Mushrooms are high in fibre and contain B vitamins and selenium.
 Whereas, tomatoes contain lycopene that may help reduce the risk of heart disease and cancer.
 Together, they’re a powerful combination.
-Sprinkle the veg with some Italian herbs and add to scrambled eggs or use as an omelette filling for a hearty breakfast.
+Sprinkle the veg with some Italian herbs and add to scrambled eggs or use as an omelette filling for a hearty, healthy breakfast.

 Shredded wholewheat cereal topped with fruit

 While breakfast cereals are convenient, most are highly processed and full of sugar.
 According to the British Heart Foundation, shredded whole wheat cereal with low-fat milk is the best choice.
 This is because it’s high in fibre and – if you don’t choose a frosted or fruit-filled version – contains little or no sugar or salt.

 For more flavour and added vitamins, add a chopped banana or a handful of berries to your cereal.
 This is the perfect quick and easy breakfast idea for busy parents or anyone working early.